Photo courtesy of We Got This Seattle. Photographer: Theodore Bickel, ICHS

 For medical workers — and the wider community — the most important gift we can give is to continue wearing masks and keeping our distance from others.
 But if you’re looking for ways to show your appreciation beyond helping stop the spread of the coronavirus, we’ve curated few ideas.

 First, before sending muffins to hospital nursing staff or handing gift cards to phlebotomists, do a little research to find out what can be accepted.
 Most hospitals and medical centers do not allow personnel to accept cash or gifts.
 At the University of Washington, you can recognize an employee and give a monetary gift to UW Medicine in honor of staff members.
-Swedish hospitals host a similar program through their medical center foundation.
+Swedish Medical Center hosts a similar program through its foundation.

-Other essential workers like mail carriers can accept offerings worth up to $20, but no cash, or cards used as cash such as Visa and Mastercard.
-Area Kroger stores, which include Fred Meyer and QFC, do not allow their employees to accept tips, but Seattle Public School teachers are permitted to receive gifts from families and community members as long as those gifts don’t exceed a $100 in value from one family in one school year.
+Mail carriers can accept offerings worth as much as $20, but no cash, or cards used as cash such as Visa and Mastercard.
+Area Kroger stores, which include Fred Meyer and QFC, do not allow their employees to accept tips, but Seattle public school teachers are permitted to receive gifts from families and community members as long as those gifts don’t exceed a $100 in value from one family in one school year.

-Before an adequate PPE supply became available, the Providence 100 million mask project put out a call asking community crafters to sew surgical masks.
+Before an adequate supply of personal protective equipment (PPE) became available, the Providence 100 Million Mask Challenge put out a call asking community crafters to sew surgical masks.
 Now that PPE is easier to come by, hospitals may have what they need, but many shelters and community service centers still require facial coverings.
-Sign up to stitch masks or look into donating to the Helping Hands Fund for Providence employees financially affected by the COVID-19 crisis.
+Sign up to stitch masks or look into donating to the Helping Hands Fund for Providence employees financially impacted by the COVID-19 crisis.

 Help doctors and nurses to help others by giving blood.
 There is an ongoing, sometimes dire, need for whole blood and platelets.
-Additionally, Bloodworks Northwest’s COVID-19 Convalescent Plasma donations boost COVID-19 patients’ recoveries and assist researchers with understanding how humans respond to the novel coronavirus.
+In addition, Bloodworks Northwest’s COVID-19 Convalescent Plasma donations boost COVID-19 patients’ recoveries and assist researchers in understanding how humans respond to the novel coronavirus.

 Enrolling in a treatment trial, observational study or vaccine trial is a crucial way to help end the pandemic.
-Fred Hutch has several to choose from.
+Fred Hutchinson Cancer Research Center has several to choose from.
 Helping to get the pandemic under control is, let’s face it, the best present we can give any frontline worker.

-Help fund child care, through Seattle YMCA, for first responders, medical personnel and other essential workers who are often working longer and harder than ever before.
+Through Seattle YMCA, you can help fund child care for first responders, medical personnel and other essential workers who are often working longer and harder than ever before.

 Assemble a care package for a teacher or another essential worker you know.
 Items that might be appreciated are activities and distractions for kids like a paint by sticker book that keeps little hands busy, comfy slippers or Crocs to soothe tired feet, a water bottle for staying hydrated and spa products for rare moments of relaxation.

-Whatever path you take to show appreciation for the people keeping our community fed and functioning, know that following the CDC guidelines to prevent COVID-19 infection is the best way we can lighten the burden on our healthcare system and give back to the front-liners helping us every day.
+Whatever path you take to show appreciation for the people keeping our community fed and functioning, know that following the CDC guidelines to prevent COVID-19 infection is the best way we can lighten the burden on our health-care system and give back to the frontline workers helping us every day.